 After you’ve successfully created your account and confirmed your email address, log in and go to Account Settings.
 (You can change the interface language to English first if you need to)

 You’ll need to add a Japanese address to your account.
 If you’re not currently living in Japan, well… I’m not advocating you do this, but in theory, you could add a past address that you’ve lived in Japan.
 (Or search for an address on Google Maps to use for your account.)

 Then add your personal credit card details so you can subscribe to Kindle Unlimited or buy Kindle books.
 In my experience, foreign credit cards are accepted (I used my Canadian Visa and it works fine).

 After I made my new Amazon Japan account, I tried registering my Kindle a few times right away, but it didn’t work.

 Then I waited maybe 20 minutes and tried again.
 It worked!
 So I recommend waiting for Amazon’s servers to catch up behind the scenes before registering your device.
 If you get rejected here, wait a little longer and try again!

 Step 4: Reset your Kindle and register it with your new Amazon account

 In your Kindle Device Options, choose “Reset” to reset your Kindle to the factory settings.

 After some time reformatting, your Kindle will restart and ask you your language, and for your Amazon account credentials.
-(If you’re not yet comfortable having your Kindle totally in Japanese, you can choose English as your language for the setup / home screen — you can always change it later if you want)

 When it asks for your Amazon account, use your Amazon.co.jp credentials, and it should work.